Simona998/-Final-Project-Assessment-for-Scalefocus-Academy/README.md

         }
     }
 }

-I have encountered errors during deployment and i have tried to fixed them but the time was short.
+I have encountered errors during deployment and i have tried to fixed them but unsuccessfully.